gbdev/pandocs/content/Reducing_Power_Consumption.md

 # Using the HALT Instruction

 The HALT instruction should be used whenever possible to reduce power consumption & extend the life of the batteries.
-This command stops the system clock, reducing the power consumption of both the CPU and ROM.
+This instruction stops the system clock, reducing the power consumption of both the CPU and ROM.

 The CPU will remain stopped until an interrupt *enabled by [the IE register ($FFFF)](#ffff-ie-interrupt-enable-r-w)* occurs at which point the